-With Valentine’s Day coming up on Friday, I would like to talk about love and relationships!
+With Valentine’s Day coming up, I would like to talk about love and relationships!

 There is no question that having children has a big impact on any marriage.
 Having a child with special needs has an even a bigger effect on every aspect of family life, from health to finances.

 For my husband (aka Mr Angel) and I, parenting a child with special needs has been such a roller-coaster of a ride, with lots of ups and downs, unexpected turns and full of surprises along the way.
 Over the years I have spoken with many other parents of children with special needs, and I know that we are not alone.